What is Fibromyalgia?

 • Anti-seizure medications: Epilepsy medications are frequently effective in lowering certain forms of pain.

-• Therapies: There are a range of therapies that can help you manage the effects of fibromyalgia on your body and your life.
+• Therapies: There are a range of treatments that can help you manage the effects of fibromyalgia on your body and your life.
 Here are several examples:

-• Physical therapy: It is a type of treatment that involves the use of exercises that enhance strength, flexibility, and stamina can be taught by a physical therapist.
-Water-based exercises could be especially beneficial.
+• Physical therapy: It involves using exercises to enhance strength, flexibility, and stamina.
+A physical therapist can teach these exercises, and water-based exercises could be especially beneficial.

-• Occupational therapy: It is a term used to describe a type of treatment a therapist can assist you in making changes to your work environment or the way you do specific duties to reduce stress on your body.
+• Occupational therapy: A therapist can assist you in making changes to your work environment or the way you do specific duties to reduce stress on your body.

-• Counseling: Speaking with a counselor can help you build confidence in your talents and give you coping strategies for stressful situations.
+• Counselling: Speaking with a counsellor can help you build confidence in your talents and give you coping strategies for stressful situations.

 Find Our Specialists